fgsect/unicorefuzz/README.md

     - add all EXITs
 - start `ucf attach`, it will (try to) connect to gdb.
 - make the target execute the target function (by using it inside the vm)
-- after the breakpoint was hit, run `./startafl.sh`.
+- after the breakpoint was hit, run `ucf fuzz`.
 Make sure afl++ is in the PATH.
 (Use `./resumeafl.sh` to resume using the same input folder)

 Putting afl's input to the correct location must be coded invididually for most targets.
 However with modern binary analysis frameworks like IDA or Ghidra it's possible to find the desired location's address.